edudip/edudip-next-api/edudip-next-api-documentation-en.md

 ## Use case

-The edudip next API can be used for program control of the edudip next functions.
-In this way, webinars that have been created can be read out and changed for example.
-This facilitates integration of edudip next webinars in your own website or application.
+The edudip next API can be used for programatically control the edudip next functions.
+The API allows ie to create, read and modify webinars.
+The API can be used to integrate edudip next webinars into your own website or application.

 ## General structure

 edudip next API is a REST API (https://en.wikipedia.org/wiki/Representational_state_transfer).
 JSON is used as the format for data exchange.

 Each function of the API is represented by a so-called endpoint.
-Each endpoint consists of a URL, the corresponding HTTP verb (GET, POST, PUT, DELETE), and optionally a list of required parameters.
+Each endpoint consists of an URL, the corresponding HTTP verb (GET, POST, PUT, DELETE), and optionally a list of required parameters.

 In this document we will only specify the path of the endpoint.
 Each endpoint must therefore always be preceded by ```https://api.edudip-next.com```.